tiagoprn/minimum-viable-python-script/{{ cookiecutter.project_name }}/README.md

 1. Make sure you have pyenv installed.
 If not, install it.

-2. Install pipx on your python distribution using the system's installed python (generally python3).
+2. Install pipx on your python distribution. (e.g. Ubuntu):

+`$ sudo apt install pipx`

 With pipx you can install python utilities on isolated environments, which fits perfectly to install poetry.
-To install it: `sudo pip3 instal pipx`

 3. After installing pipx, run: `pipx install poetry`